-Plumbing business is a business, not a hobby
+All Plumbing businesses should be a business, not a hobby.

 Owning any business is a challenge.
 Owning a plumbing business has always been a challenge.
 For most experienced master plumbers, the biggest challenge is other plumbers.

 “You have overcharged us because I rang three other plumbers and told them what you charged us for that job and they all agree you have overcharged us and ripped us off.”
 This was I phone call we received at Whywait Plumbing last week.

 A call like this always makes us wonder about the competence and integrity of the three so-called licensed plumbers who said we overcharged.
 For a start, no professional plumber can or should or could give a price over the phone without inspecting the job onsite thoroughly and undertaking a complete diagnosis of what the plumbing problem is.

 Generally, the plumbers who indulge in giving prices over the phone use it as a tactic to gain entry to clients home.
 Invariably their final price always ends up being much more expensive because they find all these additional problems after they start the job.
 These “Joe Bum-Crack Plumbers” seldom last in business beyond two years.
 But in the short time they exist, they cause legitimate plumbing businesses countless problems with their shoddy business ethics and lack of business acumen.
 Sadly every few years another generation of Joe Bum-Crack Plumbers emerge with their brand new plumbing licenses.

 Every day here at Whywait Plumbing, we receive phone calls or email from plumbers looking for a job.
 A significant number of these plumbers fit the category of Joe Bum-Crack plumbers who have been running their own plumbing business and discover it is much harder than they thought it would be.